anna-kb/roll-for-sandwich/README.md

 # Roll For Sandwich
 A fun little random roller when you are feeling hungry and want to let fate decide.
 This was inspired by the <a href="https://www.tiktok.com/@adventuresinaardia">Roll for Sandwich</a> series by Adventures in Aardia.
-Includes some very cheesy puns.